-Other Reporting Required by Oregon State Regulations
+Other Reporting Required by Oregon Minimum Standards

-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated December 31, 2019, on our consideration of the Agency's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
-The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated May 19, 2021, on our consideration of the Newport Urban Renewal Agency's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+The purpose of that report is to describe the scope of our testing of compliance and the results of that testing, and not to provide an opinion on compliance.